 Drinking water has an impact on your blood pressure in two ways- sodium retention and avoiding dehydration.
 When you don’t drink enough water, your body tries to secure water supply through sodium retention.
 In addition, when you are dehydrated, your body is forced to close down some of the capillary beds, thereby putting more pressure on your arteries and capillaries.
 As a result, your blood pressure shoots up.
 This is the reason why one of the best ways to keep your blood pressure under control is by staying hydrated.

 However, you need to follow some dos and don’ts to lower your blood pressure naturally.
 Some of them are:

 - Drink the right amount of water according to your body’s requirements.
 It is not necessary that you have to drink 8 glasses of water every day.
-The amount of water you need to drink depends on your weight, climatic conditions and physical activity.
+The amount of water you need to drink depends on your weight, climatic conditions, and physical activity.

 - Avoid drinking too much water as your body can absorb only a limited amount of water.
 Your body will need some extra time to adapt to the new level of water intake and stay hydrated.
-Too much water makes your kidneys and digestive system to overwork.
+Too much water makes your kidneys and digestive system overwork.
 Health disorders such as hypertension, diabetes, and stress weaken your kidneys.

 - Drink more water if you exercise as you lose a lot of water in the form of sweat and evaporation.
-As a result, to get the full benefits of drinking water stay hydrated before, during and after exercising.
+As a result, to get the full benefits of drinking water stay hydrated before, during, and after exercising.

 Last Few Words

 Hypertension is a common problem that can lead to a number of other health problems.
 Water can help to a great extent in balancing your blood pressure.
-However, make sure you drink the right amount of water and it is free of contaminants.
+However, make sure you drink the right amount of water and that it is free of contaminants.
 RO Purifiers can be of great help in removing the different types of impurities from water and making it safe for use.
 Check out the range of water purifiers here.